Ali-0mar/Thiqaa-task/README.md

     3- npm run dev will run the application on http://localhost:5173/

   - Keynotes about the application:
-      1- I wanted to build the backend also but duo to lack of time I've built only the front-end and used the browser localStorage API for string data.
+      1- I wanted to build the backend also but duo to lack of time I've built only the front-end and used the browser localStorage API for string data (Another valid approach would been to use an in-memory solution like Redi).
       2- I modeled the data used in the application for simplicity as follows:

         The student entity: